DeveloperMetrics/DevOpsMetrics/README.md

   - Assumptions/things we can't currently measure:
       - We currently count the pull request and deployment durations, averaging them for the time period to create the lead time for changes metric.
       - We start measuring at the first commit for a branch.
 Development is variable that depends on the task, and doesn't help with this measurement.
-      - We assume we are following a git flow process, creating feature branches and merging back to the master branch, which is deployed to production on the completion of pull requests
+      - We assume we are following a git flow process, creating feature branches and merging back to the main branch, which is deployed to production on the completion of pull requests
-      - We assume that the user requires pull requests to merge work into the master branch - we are looking at all work that is not on this master branch - hence we currently only support one master branch.
+      - We assume that the user requires pull requests to merge work into the main branch - we are looking at all work that is not on this main branch - hence we currently only support one main branch.
-  - Current limitations: Only one repo and master branch can be specified
+  - Current limitations: Only one repo and main branch can be specified
 ![Lead time for changes](https://github.com/samsmithnz/DevOpsMetrics/blob/master/ReadmeImages/LeadTimeForChanges.png)

 - **Time to restore service**, in Azure